- A collaboration between University Hospital Southampton (UHS) NHS Foundation Trust, the University of Edinburgh and Triscribe Ltd.

-- Project to visualise and increase understanding of antimicrobial prescribing and support antimicrobial stewardship initiatives.
+- Project aiming to visualise and increase understanding of antimicrobial prescribing while increasing analytical capability within UHS NHS Foundation Trust.

-- Will develop novel analytics that will enable antibiotic prescribing to be evaluated and tracked by linking diagnosis, outcomes and resistance for individual and cohorts of patients.
+- Developed novel analytics that enable antibiotic prescribing to be evaluated and tracked by linking diagnosis, outcomes and resistance for individual and groups of patients.

 For more information about this project, please contact Andy Fox, Deputy Chief Pharmacist, University Hospital Southampton NHS Foundation Trust.